Your area Not set — showing everywhere

 1

-What is happening behind the scenes at the Kearsarge Regional School Board?
-The March 12 meeting revealed significant divisions and questions regarding financial transparency. 🧵 #MeetingWatch #KearsargeRegionalNH
+What is happening with Kearsarge School District’s finances and curriculum?
+The March 12 Board meeting revealed significant split votes and unanswered questions about how taxpayer money is being tracked. 🧵 #MeetingWatch #KearsargeRegionalNH

 2